James-HoneyBadger/Project_Golem/docs/USER_GUIDE.md

-# Cellular Automaton Simulator — User Guide
+# Project Golem — User Guide

-This guide explains how to install, run, and use the Cellular Automaton Simulator.
+This guide explains how to install, run, and use Project Golem.
 It summarizes controls, available modes, drawing tools, and workflow tips for saving and exporting.

 ## What it is